jbobbylopez/Twitter-List/README.md

 Whenever you add a user to a Twitter List, that user is notified that they have been added to a list.
-If you use this module often, you are likely to some of the CPAN authors.
+If you use this module often, you are likely to annoy some of the CPAN authors.
 You have been warned.

 ##### Author
 J. Bobby Lopez - http://www.jbldata.com